Xpitfire/keras-retinanet/README.md

 ## Data

-To get imagenet test data follow the link below to the github repository:
+To get imagenet indices test data follow the link below to the github repository

 `https://github.com/dividiti/ck-caffe/tree/master/script/imagenet-downloader`

+or use the `download_imagenet_indices.sh` located in the `data` directory.

 ### Usage
 For training on [Pascal VOC](http://host.robots.ox.ac.uk/pascal/VOC/), run: